NOTE: This post has been updated as of August 2014 with several new diaper reviews!

 Funky Fluff Bamboo: Very few one-size pocket diapers on the market fit my newborns well enough to be both snug and absorbent but not too bulky.
 Funky Fluff is my top pick for a one-size diaper that you can buy and successfully use from birth to potty training; in fact, it’s the only “non newborn” pocket diaper I’m including here!
 Technically, it also functions as an AI2 because the inserts can be snapped in (you don’t have to stuff them).
 The top of the waistband just hits her belly button; she was 19.5 inches at birth so that’s average.
 It doesn’t really bother me that the cord is covered; if the diaper doesn’t rub it then their clothes will!
 You can read my full review of the Funky Fluff Fusion bamboo diaper here; pictures of this diaper on newborn Ingrid are below!
 Although it’s easier to find Funky Fluff in Canada, my favorite US retailer that sells them is Joyful Giraffe.

 Happy Heinys Mini One-Size: I like our Happy Heinys a lot!
 It’s snug-fitting and absorbent and offers room to grow via the adjustable rise snaps.
 The aplix waistband is very thick and kind of bulky but I think that’s because it’s stitched all around for added durability.
 It’s very easy to get on and off.
+And I just think it looks so cute on Erik; it hugged his tiny little body perfectly.
 This pocket includes both a small and an extra small insert, which might explain the higher price of $18.95.
-Not all the mainstream diaper shops stock the Happy Heinys Mini, but I found them at Irresistibly Green (with free shipping if you spend more than $20).
+Not many mainstream diaper shops stock the Happy Heinys Mini, so you can try buying directly from the maker.
 I would definitely get more of these if they weren’t so pricey because the size range is awesome – they get pretty tiny but then adjust up to fit past the newborn stage.

 Knickernappies Custom Fit (Small): This is one of the few true sized pocket diapers out there, so there aren’t any rise snaps.
 It fastens at the side and is a bit puffy in the front, but some mothers like this old-fashioned kind of look.
 I will say that the side-snapping design is a little harder to fasten than aplix when your newborn is squirming around.
 The Custom Fit seems to run a tad big, but the fit (and poo containment) is pretty good for little Erik.
 The size range is 7 to 15 pounds.
 They are made with a PUL outer and no-pill fleece lining and include one small microfiber insert with squared (not rounded) edges.
-I just discovered these are on sale right now at the Cloth Diaper Outlet for $14.75.
+You can get these with free shipping at Nicki’s for $16.95.
 They have a lot of pretty colors available!
 This is a moderately-priced little pocket that you could get a small stash of and not spend too much on.